bcgov/platform-developer-docs/src/docs/automation-and-resiliency/prepare-to-load-test-application-on-openshift.md

 The product team running the test **must** have a team member with administrator access to the project namespaces available during the test.

 ## Get your test approved

 You need to do the following before you can perform your load test:

 1. Create a load test plan
 2. Schedule the load test

 ### Create a load test plan

 Before you perform your load test, create a load test plan.
+Submitting a comprehensive test plan that includes this information as part of your request to run a load test increases your chance that your request is approved quickly.

 The load test plan outlines:

 * The duration of the test and the weekday you want to run the test
 * The application namespaces you plan on targeting (for example, production only or both test and production)